bryanyng/JavaScript30/README.md

 # Javascript30DayChallenge

-This is my implementation of the JavaScript 30 Day Challenge, using TypeScript!
+This is my implementation of the JavaScript 30 Day Challenge!

 Course: [https://JavaScript30.com](https://JavaScript30.com)